-By Kathleen Wong, UCR President
+By Kathleen Wong, Past President, 2017-2018

-2. After you have joined UCR, create an account at https://reg.pcaucr.org/ to set up your driver’s profile and register for our track events.
+- After you have joined UCR, create an account at https://reg.pcaucr.org/ to set up your driver’s profile and register for our track events.
 This is a must-do for PCA Insurance purposes.

-is black run group.
+- The highest run group is the red run group, which is the instructors’ group.
+The second highest run group is black run group.
 All DE participants in the black and red run groups can apply for a PCA Club Race Rookie License and then participate at PCA Club Race events across North America.
-For the new members who already have previous race experience, they can start in a higher run group after our Chief Instructor has verified your experience and you have been qualified in a Check Out Run.
-This will greatly reduce the amount of time required before a PCA Rookie License can be obtained.
+For the new members who already have previous race experience, they can start in a higher run group after our Chief Instructor has verified your experience and you have been qualified in a “Check Out” Run.
+This will greatly reduce the amount of time required before a PCA Rookie License can be issued.

-of UCR members who started with the DE program and moved onto PCA Club Racing, and eventually compete in the GT3 Cup Challenge Canada series: Tim Sanderson (our DE Co-Chief Instructor and UCR member since 1998), Marco Cirone, Orey Fidani and Shaun McKaigue.
+- For those who want to move on beyond PCA Club Racing, they can consider joining the Ultra 94 Porsche GT3 Cup Challenge Canada series.
+We have a number of UCR members who started with the DE program and moved onto PCA Club Racing, and eventually competed in the GT3 Cup Challenge Canada series: Tim Sanderson (our DE Co-Chief Instructor and UCR member since 1998), Marco Cirone, Orey Fidani and Shaun McKaigue.

-(Provinz: Dec 2017)
+(Provinz: Dec 2018)